dougeby/IntuneDocs/intune/create-custom-role.md

 8. On the **Add Custom Role** blade, click **Create**.
 The new role is displayed in the list on the **Intune roles - All roles** blade.

-You can assign a [built-in](role-based-access-control.md@built-in-role) or [custom](create-custom-role.md) role to an Intune user.

-For a full list of the permissions for each built-in role, see the [Intune RBAC Table]((https://gallery.technet.microsoft.com/Intune-RBAC-table-2e3c9a1a).

 ## Next steps
 - [Assign a role to a user](assign-role.md)
 - [Learn more about role-based access control in Intune](role-based-access-control.md)